 ISC2 dramatically improved interoperability among air, missile and space defense systems, allowing information and data to be shared among those and other C2 systems.

-Virtual Command Center
+Distributed Command Center

 The key to the ISC2 program is integration across a common architecture.
 The ISC2 architecture is “open” and draws upon the best of commercial technologies to enable continuous technology insertion, which allows users to stay current with ongoing commercial advances in areas such as web-based and e-systems, data display and desktops.